-Several years ago, the popular review platform Yelp was accused of running a “pay to play” scam against businesses.
-Yelp, the “billion-dollar bully”, was said to extort money from restaurant and hotel owners in exchange for great visibility on the Yelp platform.
+Several years ago, a popular review platform was accused of running a “pay to play” scam against businesses.
+Some believed this review site was extorting money from restaurant and hotel owners in exchange for great visibility on its platform.

-If a business did not choose to pay an advertising fee to the Yelp company, it was suppressed from searches on the platform.
-Not all restaurants could afford to spend on advertising; many small businesses were trying to save money and were using Yelp and social media as cost-effective advertising channels.
+If a business did not choose to pay an advertising fee to the company, some believed, it was suppressed from searches on the platform.
+Not all restaurants could afford to spend on advertising; many small businesses were trying to save money and were using this online review portal and social media as cost-effective advertising channels.

-The Yelp “scam” was a type of extortion not unlike the current review extortion scheme announced in the NYT.
+The so-called “scam” was a type of extortion not unlike the current review extortion scheme announced in the NYT.

-The practice resulted in a class-action lawsuit against Yelp.
-At present time, the Yelp platform has paid millions of dollars in settlements against these claims.
+The practice resulted in a class-action lawsuit against the site.
+At present time, the platform has paid millions of dollars in settlements against these claims.